meeshkan/meeshkan-client/README.md

 ```bash
 meeshkan logs JOB_IDENTIFIER
 ```
+Here *JOB_IDENTIFIER* can be either the job's UUID, the job number, or a pattern to match against the job's name.

 You will get a complete output of stderr and stdout for the given job, and it's output path for any additional files.